nnsW3/solana-tools/README.md

 ## Send NFT message
-An UI to send a NFT message to the owner of your desired NFT
+An UI to send an NFT message to the owner of your desired NFT